Welcome to Dubai

 Dubai Now and the Future

-Expo 2020 Dubai is the first World Expo to ever be hosted in the Middle East.
-A massive boost for tourism in Dubai, the six-month event is a precursor to the government's visionary Urban Master Plan, a strategy for Dubai’s ambitious growth for the next two decades.
+Looking ahead, Dubai’s visionary Urban Master Plan provides a roadmap for the emirate’s development for the next two decades.
 While parkland and recreational space will account for more than half of the city’s total area, Dubai’s infrastructure will be able to cater for the 5.8 million people who will call Dubai home by 2040.